oslabs-beta/FrontendMain/README.md

 * Fork the repository
 * Create your feature branch
-* Create a pull request detailing the changes you would like to introduce
+* Create a pull request to the "dev" branch detailing the changes you would like to introduce